Ahead of Myself: Music video

 The official music video for the song was premiered during a live acoustic set on September 7, 2017 at The Microsoft Lounge in Venice, Los Angeles.
 The clip was officially released on September 14.
 Directed by Jake Kovnat, it was filmed on the streets of Rochester, New York.

 Speaking about the clip in a Billboard interview, Sam Harris stated, "The video [...] is a very simple concept.
 We've done the narrative film structure of the music video.
 We've done full-on big performance video with lights and stuff and we wanted to do something that felt really intimate and real, authentic, so we shot this video in upstate New York, in Rochester. [...]
 But the concept of it is we wanted to do a live vocal take, so we wanted me actually singing instead of lip syncing to create something that felt intimate, that felt real and vulnerable and in the moment.
 I had to prepare for like a week".

+The video ends with Harris heading into a theater where a snippet of what would later become the single "Joyful" could be heard.